spoudyal1989/datavizsample/blogpost3.md

 The visualization shows four independent variables and one dependent variable.
 The first, <i>electoral system</i>, is divided into three categories: proportional representational system, plurality/majority, and mixed.
 These categories are based on the electoral system family developed by the International Institute for Democracy and Electoral Assistance. <i>System of government</i> is divided into three broad categories: parliamentary democracy/parliamentary constitutional monarchy, parliamentary republic/federal parliamentary republic, and presidential republic/semipresidential republic.
 The visualization also shows whether or not a country is a <i>monarchy</i> and whether it gained <i>independence before or after 1945</i>.
 Monarchy was chosen because it is generally posited that in countries with monarchies, other political families are generally not prominent.
 The independence variable is meant to check whether a colonial past has any effect on a country’s tolerance for dynastic elites in national politics.

-I found that democracies with plurality/majority electoral systems or mixed electoral have more families in national politics than those with proportional representation system.
-This variable amplifies the effect of other variables as well.
+<b>I found that democracies with plurality/majority electoral systems or mixed electoral have more families in national politics than those with proportional representation system.
+This variable amplifies the effect of other variables as well.</b>

 ### How to Read This Visualization